VideoXum: Cross-modal Visual and Textural Summarization of Videos: Experiments

 \subsection{Results on VideoXum}

-To evaluate the rationality of our proposed dataset, we conduct experiments on VideoXum using different baseline models.
-Table~\ref{tab:videoxum_table} shows the empirical results of the models on VideoXum.
-By comparing VSUM-BLIP(Base), TSUM-BLIP(Base), VTSUM-BLIP(Base) with Frozen-BLIP, BLIP models show better results after finetuning on specific tasks.
+We conduct experiments on VideoXum using different baseline models.
+TABLE~\ref{tab:videoxum_table} shows the empirical results of the models on VideoXum.
+By comparing VSUM-BLIP (Base), TSUM-BLIP (Base), and VTSUM-BLIP (Base) with Frozen-BLIP, BLIP models show better results after finetuning on specific tasks.
+The comparison between the end-to-end VTSUM-BLIP (Base) and the Two-stage Manner~\cite{chen2017video} (\ie, first V2V-Sum and then V2T-Sum) demonstrates the superiority of the end-to-end framework since errors originating in the V2V-SUM stage could negatively influence the V2T-SUM stage.
 In all three tasks, the model with TT can help model the video sequence better, indicating that temporal information is necessary.
 The CA module can enhance the local information awareness of the model, which can help improve the performance of the V2V-SUM task.
 The performance gains of TT on V2V-SUM are more significant than that on V2T-SUM, one of the possible reasons is that the text decoder is a well-generalized model trained on a large corpus and is insensitive to the subtle changes of the input features \cite{arora2018stronger,hua2021noise,hua2022fine}.
-A Base BLIP model combined with TT and CA achieves the state-of-the-art in our proposed three tasks.
-From the overall performance, our proposed multitask framework can benefit both the video and the text summarization tasks.
-In addition, Table~\ref{tab:videoxum_table} also shows the human performance on VideoXum.
+A Base BLIP model combined with TT and CA achieves the SOTA results in our proposed three tasks.
+From the overall performance, our proposed multitask framework can benefit both V2V and V2T-SUM tasks.
+In addition, TABLE~\ref{tab:videoxum_table} shows the human performance on VideoXum.
 The result is obtained on human-annotated reference summaries using a leave-one-out strategy~\cite{otani2019rethinking}, which measures the average consistency of human annotators.
 Although humans outperform all baseline models in most evaluation metrics on different tasks (except for BLEU@4), our proposed VTSUM-BLIP archives quite competitive results, especially on the V2T-SUM task.
-Figure \ref{fig:vis} visualizes some examples of generated video and text summaries.
+Fig.~\ref{fig:vis} visualizes some examples of generated video and text summaries, showing the effectiveness of TT and CA modules.
+Additionally, more visualization results are present in Fig.~\ref{fig:add_vis}.